Joe Gibbs Racing in the NASCAR O'Reilly Auto Parts Series: Car No. 18 history

+JGR made their debut in the Busch Series in 1997.
+They fielded the No. 18 Shell Oil Pontiac for Bobby Labonte at Charlotte, where he finished 9th.

-The team switched to No. 18 with sponsorship from MBNA for 1999.
+In 1999, the No. 18 made a return with sponsorship from MBNA for 1999.
 Labonte ran only one race before he suffered shoulder injuries in a qualifying crash at Darlington.
-Late in the year, Jason Leffler, like Stewart an accomplished open wheel racer, ran four races in the car that year, his best finish being a 20th at Memphis Motorsports Park.
+Later in the year, Jason Leffler, like Stewart an accomplished open wheel racer, attempted five races in the car that year and qualified for four.
+His best finish was a 20th at Memphis Motorsports Park.
+Andy Hillenburg additionally ran and finished 3rd at Daytona.
+J. D. Gibbs would attempt five races in the No. 18, however he failed to qualify for all but one race at Rockingham, in which he finished 41st after crashing out.
+At Watkins Glen, the 18 team entered as car No. 8N, but failed to qualify.